My Garden - Before And After

-Buying organic is a start, but it doesn't mean the nutrition is getting back into the food - much organic food is nutritionally quite poor.
+Buying organic is a start, but it doesn't always mean the nutrition is getting back into the food - much organic food is nutritionally quite poor.

 Growing your own vegetables and fruits is the best way to guarantee you have that nutrition and great taste - without the toxins.

-But because of soil degradation, past chemical use, lack of biodiversity and other factors, it's very difficult to get there without knowledge of how to balance the soil.
+But because of soil degradation, past chemical use, lack of biodiversity and other factors, it's very difficult to get there without the knowledge of how to balance the soil.

 I'd like to give you an opportunity to experience real food again, not just for that taste, but for your health...

 We can fix poor soil, get rid of pests and weeds without toxic chemicals, and most importantly, bring ourselves back to optimal health - dramatically increasing the nutrition we take in while decreasing the toxins - by growing food ourselves.

 I know all of this because not only am I a passionate follower of organic research from around the world, but I've put it into practice for myself and my clients.